nikp123/xava/README.md

 Capturing audio
 ---------------

-### From portaudio (easy)
+### From WASAPI (Windows only, super easy)

+If you are on Windows, just use this.
+Don't even bother dealing with other options.

+It's enabled by default if it detects compilation for Windows and if it's disabled go and set ``method = win`` in the ``[input]`` section of the config file.

+If you want to record loopback audio (that is "what you hear") (default) set ``source = loopback`` in the ``[input]`` section of the config file.
+Otherwise you can set anything else for it to record from the default microphone.

+### From Pulseaudio monitor source (Easy as well, unsupported on macOS and Windows)

-First make sure you have portaudio dev files and that xava was built with portaudio support (it should have done so automatically if it found the dev files).
+First make sure you have installed pulseaudio dev files and that xava has been built with pulseaudio support (it should be automatically if the dev files are found).

+If you're lucky all you have to do is to set this line in the config file under the ``[input]`` section ``method = pulse``.

+If nothing happens you might have to use a different source than the default.
+The default might also be your microphone.
+Look at the config file for help.

+### From portaudio

+First make sure you have portaudio dev files and that xava was built with portaudio support.
 Since portaudio combines the functionality of all audio systems, it should work "out of the box".

-To enable just uncomment:

-    method = portaudio

-in the `[input]` section of your config.
+To enable just set ``method = portaudio`` in the ``[input]`` section of your config.

-To change the portaudio input device, set `source = list` temporarely and run xava again.
+To change the portaudio input device, set ``source = list`` temporarely and run xava again.

 It should list all of the available devices (even that aren't input devices, watch out for that).

-Once you find the device you want to record from, take it's number and set `soruce = *that number*`
+Once you find the device you want to record from, take it's number and set ``soruce = *that number*``

 #### If the host is running Pulseaudio